CSCfi/korp-backend/korppluginlib/README.md

                     "wrap": result}

-### Notes on defining a mount point plugin
+### Notes on implementing a callback plugin

 Each plugin class is instantiated only once (it is a singleton), so the possible state stored in `self` is shared by all invocations (requests).
-However, see the next subsection for an approach of keeping request-specific state across mount points.
+However, see [the next subsection](#keeping-request-specific-state) for an approach of keeping request-specific state across hook points.

-A single plugin class can define only one plugin function for each mount point, but a module may contain multiple classes defining plugin functions for the same mount point.
+A single plugin class can define only one callback method for each hook point, but a module may contain multiple classes defining callback methods for the same hook point.

-If multiple plugins define a plugin function for a mount point, they are called in the order in which the plugin modules are listed in `config.PLUGINS`.
-If a plugin module contains multiple classes defining a plugin function for a mount point, they are called in their order of definition in the module.
+If multiple plugins define a callback method for a hook point, they are called in the order in which the plugin modules are listed in `config.PLUGINS`.
+If a plugin module contains multiple classes defining a callback method for a hook point, they are called in the order in which they are defined in the module.

-If the plugin functions of a class should be applied only to certain kinds of requests, for example, to a certain endpoint, the class can override the class method `applies_to(cls, request)` to return `True` only for requests to which the plugin is applicable.
+If the callback methods of a class should be applied only to certain kinds of requests, for example, to a certain endpoint, the class can override the class method `applies_to(cls, request)` to return `True` only for requests to which the plugin is applicable.
 (The parameter